Cesar-Isaac/Cesar-Isaac/README.md

 ## 🎓 Training & Education

-- **Flutter Training – IXCoders (Tamkeen)**
+- - **Flutter Training – IXCoders (Tamkeen)**
-  Covered GetX, RESTful API integration, local persistence, responsive UI, and clean architecture.
+  Completed a hands-on Flutter development training covering key topics such as:
+  - State management with **GetX**
+  - RESTful API integration
+  - Local data persistence (**Hive** / **SQFlite**)
+  - Building responsive UIs using modern design principles
+  The course also introduced a wide range of tools and best practices that empower developers to become **professional, production-ready Flutter engineers**.

 - **Syrian Virtual University – Faculty of IT (ITE)**
   Student (2023 – expected graduation 2028)